 Here are some of our top Merano Grape Festival accommodation recommendations in the heart of Merano:

 Hotel Aurora – Perched right on the Passer Promenade, Hotel Aurora is a family-owned gem with a location that cannot be beaten for the festival.
-The flower-drenched balconies offering sweeping views of the surrounding mountains and river below.
+The flower-drenched balconies offer sweeping views of the surrounding mountains and river below.

 If you do not mind trekking a bit (20-40 minutes) to reach Merano, consider the following stays: